-Jeffrey Holmes composes music inspired by the diversities of our natural world in its primal and dramatic elemental state.
-His creative inspiration is often rooted in primitive myths, legends, and landscapes.
-Themes such as violence, love, death, and redemption are common threads that bind the spiritual interactions of past, present, and future, and depict a timeless reflection of ourselves.
-Sonic images of battling elemental forces engage in wild natural settings, including turbulent stormy seas, vast mountain and desert terrains, and dark forests.
+Jeffrey Holmes composes post-spectral, teleological music incorporating elements of mysticism and lyrical expression.
+His creative inspiration is rooted in primitive myths, transcendent legends, and dramatic elemental landscapes in their primal and violent natural states.
 As a traditionalist, he composes music for acoustic orchestral instruments, using standard notational methods; as a formalist, he works within a complex and unique non-octave diatonic, chromatic, and microtonal language; as a transcendentalist, he combines the inherent abstraction of sound with a greater meaning and possibility of interpretation through the use of lyricism and overt expression.